-- (1) The District shall use its well monitoring program to assess aquifer levels in the District, and the effects caused by groundwater production within the District.
-This data will be used to enforce the District's adopted DFCs of the aquifers, to conserve and preserve groundwater availability, and protect groundwater users and groundwater ownership and rights. - (2) The District shall adopt, as necessary in the future, threshold average aquifer drawdown amounts.
-These drawdown amounts will be used to initiate groundwater management responses that will be implemented to enforce the District's adopted DFCs of the aquifers, to conserve and preserve groundwater availability, and protect groundwater users and groundwater ownership and rights. - (3) Standard Actions to Enforce DFCs.

-Prior to approaching the initial adopted DFCs threshold, the District shall follow the below listed actions to monitor aquifer levels; regulate, educate, and promote water conservation; and enforce the DFCs of the aquifers:

-- (A) Permit and register wells according to District rules; - (B) Monitor groundwater production in adjoining groundwater conservation districts, and coordinate responses as needed; - (C) Promote and require conservation; - (D) Prepare an annual report on well drilling and aquifer water level trends, including long term trends and changes, as outlined in Goal 10 of the District's Management Plan; - (4) The District Board shall annually review the DFC analysis report outlined in 15.1 (3) (d) to monitor the District's achievement of their DFC's.
-At the time of the report, the Board may take one of three actions on each DFC:
+- (a) The District shall use its well monitoring program to assess aquifer levels in the District and the effects caused by groundwater production to enforce the District's adopted Desired Future Conditions of the aquifers and to conserve and preserve groundwater availability and protect groundwater users and groundwater ownership and rights. - (b) The District shall adopt, as necessary in the future, threshold average aquifer drawdown amounts that will be used to initiate groundwater management responses that will be implemented to enforce the District's adopted Desired Future Conditions of the aquifers and to conserve and preserve groundwater availability and protect groundwater users and groundwater ownership and rights. - (c) Standard Actions to Enforce DFCs.
+Prior to approaching the initial adopted DFC Threshold, the District shall follow the below-listed actions to monitor aquifer levels; regulate, educate, and promote water conservation; and enforce the Desired Future Conditions of the aquifers: - (1) permit and register wells according to District Rules; - (2) Monitor groundwater production in adjoining GCDs coordinating responses as needed; - (3) Promote and require conservation; - (4) prepare an annual report on well drilling and aquifer water-level trends, including long term trends and changes, as outlined in Goal 10 of the District's Management Plan;

-- (A) The Board may accept the DFC analysis report with no further action, if the report shows all aquifers or subdivision of the aquifers to be on track to meet their DFC. - (B) The Board may instruct the staff to increase monitoring in any aquifer or subdivision of an aquifer if it is showing increased risk of not meeting a DFC. - (C) The Board may amend these rules to require all wells to be metered, production limitations to be adopted, or any other reasonable rule to be enacted in order to meet a DFC in the District, an aquifer, or a subdivision of an aquifer if the Board decides a DFC is not being met.
+consider annually the report in (4) above and The District Board shall annually review the DFC analysis report outlined in 15.1 (c)(4) to monitor the District's achievement of their DFC's.
+At the time of the report, the Board may take one of 3 actions on each DFC.
+The Board may accept the DFC analysis report with no further action if the report shows all aquifers or subdivisions of the aquifer to be on track to meet their DFC, the Board may instruct the staff to increase monitoring in any aquifer or subdivision of an aquifer that is showing increased risk of not meeting a DFC, or the Board may amend these rules to require all wells to be metered, production limitations to be adopted, or any other reasonable rule to be enacted in order to meet a DFC in the District, an aquifer, or a subdivision of an aquifer if the Board decides a DFC is not being met.